silentorb/marloth-story/books/fairytale/part2.md

 change!
 But the underlying reality stays the same!
 That's what the book was all about!"

 "I am the King of this kingdom, not you.
-So even though I apparently have no power to silence you, you have no power to do more than babble."
+Even though I apparently have no power to silence you, you have no power to do more than babble at me."

 The raven calmed down to a simmer and kicked a nearby pebble.
 "I don't really know why I would expect anything else.
 No one ever listens to me.